apibara/starknet-react/packages/core/README.md

 # `@starknet-react/core`

-StarkNet React is a collection of React hooks for StarkNet.
+Starknet React is a collection of React hooks for Starknet.

 ## Installation